alexa-samples/skill-sample-nodejs-demo-store-amazon-pay/README.md

 *  [Amazon Pay Sandbox Test Account](https://www.youtube.com/watch?v=m5teEFRZB8A)

 ## Setting Up the Demo
 This repository contains the interaction model and skill code.
-It is structured to make it easy to deploy if you have the [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) already setup.
+It is structured to make it easy to deploy if you have the [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) setup.
 If you would like to use the Alexa Developer Console, you can follow the steps outlined in the [Hello World](https://github.com/alexa/skill-sample-nodejs-hello-world) example, substituting the [Model](./models/en-US.json) and the [skill code](./lambda/custom/index.js) when called for.
 In addition, you will need to configure the additional supporting javascript files found in the custom folder.

 1. Clone repository and navigate the demo's root folder ( lambda/custom ).
 1. Open [config.js](./lambda/custom/config.js) and update values `bucketName`, `sellerId`, and `sandboxCustomerEmailId`